wgallios/tabbedex-urxvt/README.md

-Perl script to support tab on urxvt.
+Perl script to support tabs on urxvt with powerline symbols!!
+Yess

 ###Install
 To install clone the repository: